Medical Bills After a Car Accident

 The Motor Vehicle Financial Responsibility Law (MVFRL) creates a priority

-of who is responsible to pay your medical bills in the event of a car
+of who is responsible to pay your medical bills in the event of an auto

 accident.
 Under the MVFRL, your own auto insurance policy should always